-IMPORTANT NOTICE: Whitewool is closed to flying until 31st January due to the shooting season.
+IMPORTANT NOTICE: Whitewool is closed to flying from the 1st October to the end of January due to the shooting season.
 Our sites are available to us due to the goodwill of the landowners, please respect their wishes and use Mercury instead.

 Whitewool is an east north east facing ridge with a small bowl at the southern end which can take a more north-easterly direction.
 It is a smooth slope clear of any obstructions with a shallower incline at the bottom making for comfortable slope landings.
 There is no bottom landing field and any cross country potential is seriously affected by the air space restrictions overhead and the Southampton CTA/CTR.

 The club has restricted this site to Paragliders (PG) only due to release of pressure on Mercury.

 Aero-modellers are not permitted to use this site so potential for conflict is avoided.

 HEIGHT ASL: 190m (624ft) TOP TO BOTTOM: 200ft

 WIND DIRECTION: 020 to 100 deg BEST: 070 deg

 PILOT GRADE: HANG GLIDING – none PARAGLIDING – Club Pilot